fnv234/61040-portfolio/assignments/pset1.md

 An essential invariant is that each username is unique and maps to only 1 user.
 This is preserved through the register action which checks for duplicated (and no other action mutates usernames).

 ### 4.

+**state**

+For the state, we add a flag as follows, such that it is now:

+a set of Users with
+    a username String
+    a password String
+    an authenticated Flag

 **actions**